Managing extreme heat at your workplace

 Designing better work systems and workplaces

-Work should be designed and workplaces should be built with health and safety in mind – for both indoor and outdoor work.
+Workplaces and work tasks should be designed and built with health and safety in mind – for both indoor and outdoor work.

 The best control is to eliminate extreme heat hazards at the design or planning stage of work systems, or the construction or renovation of a workplace.